Leaders – influential inspirers or growth blockers?

 For example, I know two enthusiastic, passionate co-founders, who love their business, team and quality customer service.
 It’s infectious and a pleasure to be around them.
 No wonder performance and profit is 4 times higher for them than their industry average.

 And then there’s the business with everything in place to succeed, including a beautiful set of values – none of which are applied by many of the leaders and managers.
-No coincidence, then, that teamwork is poor and new people don’t stay long.
+No coincidence, then, that teamwork is poor and people don’t stay long.

 Leaders literally set the scene for their organisations.
-So when I’m asked the secret of being inspirational, my answer is always: You.
+So when I’m asked the secret of being inspirational, my answer is always: You!

 Here is what I recommend to get started: